 In the 1920s, the Beacon Hill Civic Association encouraged the greening of the neighborhood, and residents began to transform their service yards into gardens.
 Once a year, on the third Thursday in May, visitors can tour several of these hidden gardens.
 Visit the Beacon Hill Garden Club for more details.

-Getting there: Take the MBTA Green Line inbound to Park Street and walk through the Boston Common toward the State House or take the Red Line to the Charles/MGH stop.
+Getting there: Take an MBTA Green Line trolley inbound to Park Street and walk through the Boston Common toward the State House, or take the Red Line to the Charles/MGH stop.

 Click on the points in the map above for more information on the places listed in our guide to Beacon Hill.

 January 31, 2023